saphanaacademy/Spatial/ESRI_S4HANA/exercises/s4hViews.md

 * For the full list of Roles (some of these will be Z roles specific to the trial appliance) [please click here.](../other/s4hSalesDemoUserRoles.csv)

+You have now completed the step "Making an ABAP Project as a User With Access to Customer Sales".

 [Back to Steps](#steps)